Mind Body

 Neurofeedback (Brain Wave Training)

-accelerated resolution therapy
+accelerated resolution therapy for trauma

 Accelerated Resolution Therapy (ART)